james-a-rob/KodaStream/README.md

 ## Roadmap

-- **Live chat and reactions**: Engage with your audience in real time.
+- **Monetization Features**: We’re adding additional monetization features, such as memberships, to help you earn from your content.
-- **Countdown to go live**: Add a countdown before your stream starts.
+- **Countdown to Go Live**: Set a countdown to get your audience excited about the start of your stream.
-- **Scheduled start times**: Pre-schedule stream starts at specified times.
+- **Scheduled Start Times**: Pre-schedule streams to start at exact times for better audience engagement.
-- **Additional monetization features**: Including memberships.
-- **Prestream image thumbnails**: Add thumbnails before streams go live.
-- **Easy embed**: No-code embed streams on any site.
+- **Easy Embed**: No-code embed for streams on any site.
-- **Social media share features**: Beautiful shareable posts for social media.
+- **Social Share Features**: Create beautiful and shareable social posts for your streams.
-- **Restream to multiple platforms**: Simultaneously broadcast to different platforms.
+- **Restream to Multiple Platforms**: Broadcast your content to multiple platforms simultaneously.
-- **Instream QR codes**: Display QR codes during the stream for promotions or links.
+- **Instream QR Codes**: Add QR codes into your streams for promotions, links, and more.
+- **Live Chat and Reactions**: Engage with your audience in real-time with live chat and reaction features.

 ## Prerequisites